A degree with unlimited potential from a university with a distinguished tradition...

 Campus: 152 green acres along the beautiful Spokane River; less than a 15-minute walk to the upscale downtown district with shops, arts, entertainment, and fine dining

-Academic Programs: More than 75 majors and areas of study; 23 master’s degrees; a PhD, a DNP, a DNAP, and a JD degree
+Academic Programs: More than 75 majors and areas of study; 23 master’s degrees; DNAP, DNP, JD, and PhD

-Study Abroad: 40 countries (including Gonzaga-in-Florence); 47% of students study abroad; studyabroad.gonzaga.edu
+Study Abroad: 40 countries (including Gonzaga in Florence); 53% of students study abroad; gonzaga.edu/studybroad

 Varsity Athletics (NCAA Division I): Men’s and women’s basketball, crew, cross-country/track, golf, soccer, and tennis; men’s baseball; women’s volleyball

 Student Life: The Gonzaga Student Body Association sponsors more than 140 clubs and organizations, dances, and ski weekends.
-The Hemmingson Center shows first-run movies and houses student leadership offices, dining options, Gonzaga Outdoors, many hang-out spaces, and much more.
+The Hemmingson Center shows first-run movies and houses student leadership offices, dining options, Gonzaga Outdoors, hangout spaces, and much more.

 Known for values-based education

-Consistently ranking among the top universities in the West, Gonzaga’s philosophy of intertwining a core liberal arts curriculum with a student’s discipline-specific education provides a launch point for a lifetime of learning.
-High academic expectations are coupled with numerous opportunities for students to apply what is being learned in the classroom through lab and practicum experiences, as well as student-faculty research projects.
+Consistently ranking among the top universities in the West, Gonzaga’s philosophy of intertwining a core liberal arts curriculum with a student’s discipline-specific education provides a launch pointf or a lifetime of learning.
+High academic expectations are coupled with numerous opportunities for students to apply what they learn in the classroom through lab and practicum experiences as well as student-faculty research projects.

 Department of Human Physiology